-Lines 1 and 2 - Indiana state and county tax withheld
+Lines 1 and 2 - Indiana State and County Tax Withheld

 The amount of Indiana state tax withheld is usually shown on box 17 and the amount of Indiana county tax withheld is usually shown on box 19 of the W-2s.
+Indiana state withholding amounts may also be present on Form WH-18, 1099G, 1099R, etc.